I don’t know who you are, I shall call you the New Mum, you posted this on social media stating that parents are lazy…

 Maybe they had a traumatic birth and two weeks later they are still in their pyjamas.

 Or maybe their baby has decided sleep is not for them, and they have been up all night for the last three nights.

 Maybe they have a baby who hasn’t taken to kindly to being outside of the womb, and wants to be held all the time, so they have’t had time for a hot dinner let alone clean the house?

 Or maybe their hormones are in overdrive and they are finding it hard to adjust to the new world of motherhood.

 Maybe they are just enjoying the early days and have decided that the chores can wait.

 I would just like to offer you some advice, New Mum.
 Mummy friends are awesome.
 They keep you sane.
-They share in your little one’s triumphs and they share your worries.
-They will be your rock.
+They’ll share in your little one’s triumphs and they share your worries.
+And they will be your rock.
 Please don’t brand us all as lazy or you will miss out on some of the most amazing friendships.
 And cake.

 I am overwhelmed by the response I have received to this post.
-I have had so many messages from new mums two weeks in or more, that haven’t quite ‘nailed it’ yet, and haven’t found life with a newborn such a breeze as the ‘two week mum’.
+I have had so many messages from new mums two weeks in or more that were really upset at the claim that parents are lazy.
+Mum’s that haven’t quite ‘nailed it’ yet.
+Or haven’t found life with a newborn such a breeze as the ‘two week mum’.
 Then of course there are all the mums of toddlers with a talent for running rings around their parents.
 I am so humbled that my post helped make you feel like a ‘normal’ parent, and not a crappy ‘lazy’ one.
-You are all Supermums. xxx
+You are all Super mums. xxx